Sean-Flanagan1/portfolio-capstone-nfl/README.md

 Should teams punt or go for it on fourth down?

 I wanted to see if teams should punt or go for it on fourth down.
-One thing that bothers me when watching football is when the announcer says that the coach made a smart decision not getting caught up in the moment when they punt the ball when it is a fourth and one.
+One thing that bothers me when watching football is when the announcer says that the coach made a smart decision not getting caught up in the moment by punting on fourth and one.
 I wanted to do my own research to find out if the announcer is right.

 ## Executive Summary

 The goal of the project is to try and predict whether a team should go for it on fourth down or punt.
 I pulled a NFL Play-by-Play Data set from Kaggle.
 The dataset was for seasons 2009 through 2018.
 The dataset contained 449,371 rows and 255 features.
 I ran multiple classification models trying to find which model could predict most accurately which team should go for it on fourth down or not.
-The focus should be on accuracy because the coach would want to correctly predict the result of the play whether if it ia a converted fourth down or not.
+The focus should be on accuracy because the bettor/fan would want to correctly predict the result of the play whether if it is a converted fourth down or not.
+Another focus on the model is precision since the coach would want to make the correct play call as a coach, maximizing the positive predictive value.

 ## Process